15+ min read

 1. Make it accessible

-Along with financial results, IR teams might highlight other company news that may not otherwise have warranted a standalone release.
+IR teams might highlight other company news that may not otherwise have warranted a standalone release along with financial results.
 This could be a change in leadership, product announcement, or outlook on industry trends.
-Regardless, it’s important to make sure you’re capturing already short attention spans with the right information early on.
+Regardless, it’s essential to capture already short attention spans with the correct information early on.

-“A good earnings news release is informing existing investors and potential investors on how the company is performing,” Connie Hubbell, CEO, Hubbell Group, said.
+“A good earnings news release informs existing investors and potential investors on how the company is performing,” Connie Hubbell, CEO, Hubbell Group, said.
 “Get straight to the point, and don’t bury the lead.”

-Optimizing for mobile readability, and using charts or graphics can also make release data more accessible.
-With smart search tools like AlphaSense, analysts, journalists, and internal teams can quickly export tables to add to their own reports, making data collection easier for all parties.
+Optimizing for mobile readability and charts or graphics can also make release data more accessible.
+With intelligent search tools like AlphaSense, analysts, journalists, and internal teams can quickly export tables to add to their reports, making data collection easier for all parties.

 2. Remain consistent

-“I’d strongly recommend having processes in place for checking all data and information included in the earnings release,” Riley Adams, CPA and financial blogger, said.
-“No matter how trivial or small, there should be a rigorous backup process which includes any and all information being disclosed in an earnings release.
-Making a material omission (by accident or fraud) is never good practice.”
+“I’d strongly recommend having processes to check all data and information included in the earnings release,” Riley Adams, CPA, and financial blogger, said.
+“No matter how trivial or small, there should be a rigorous backup process that includes any information disclosed in an earnings release.
+Making a material omission (by accident or fraud) is never a good practice.”

 - What terms or keywords have you used before when describing company developments?